amazon-science/wqa_tanda/README.md

 ## Contact
 For help or issues, please submit a GitHub issue.

-For direct communication, please contact Siddhant Garg (sgarg33 is at wisc dot edu, https://github.com/sid7954), Thuy Vu (thuyvu is at amazon dot com), or Alessandro Moschitti (amosch is at amazon dot com).
+For direct communication, please contact Siddhant Garg (sidgarg is at amazon dot com), Thuy Vu (thuyvu is at amazon dot com), or Alessandro Moschitti (amosch is at amazon dot com).